jackbrewer/fodslings.co.uk/services.markdown

   <h2 id="sling-library-sessions">Sling Library Sessions</h2>

-  <p><a href="/blog/">Sling library sessions</a> run on the first Thursday of the month at Lydney Community centre and the third Thursday of the month at Forest Humbugs Baby Group, Forest Community Church, Cinderford.
+  <p><a href="/blog/">Sling library sessions</a> run on the first Friday of the month at Lydney Community centre.
 These are run as baby group style events with short individual or group fitting slots of around 15 minutes each.</p>

   <p>Sling library sessions are perfect for:</p>
   <ul>